-Hands-on practice shows promise that it can help increase students' workplace competencies and benefit employers, who gain more qualified employees.
+Hands-on practice shows promise that it can help increase students' workplace competencies and benefit employers, who gain more gualified employees.

-PLANNING, MONITORING, AND RECOGNISING WBL

-PLANNING & STRUCTURING IN-COMPANY TRAINING

-Apprenticeship programmes are an instrument for successful employee recruitment, career planning and personnel development in the company.

-ROCKET MAN: THE MODERN WBL MENTOR

-How can mentors ensure that their trainees will be successful in the structure of their apprenticeship program and that they will reach their target?

-SECURING EMPLOYEES BEYOND THE HORIZON

-Securing qualified employees or trainees on local level can be a real challenge.
+PLANNING, MONITORING, AND RECOGNISING WBL PLANNING & STRUCTURING IN-COMPANY TRAINING Apprenticeship programmes are an instrument for successful employee recruitment, career planning and personnel development in the company.
+ROCKET MAN: THE MODERN WBL MENTOR How can mentors ensure that their trainees will be successful in the structure of their apprenticeship program and that they will reach their target?
+SECURING EMPLOYEES BEYOND THE HORIZON Securing gualified employees or trainees on local level can be a real challenge.
 This case study from Germany shows that alternatives may wait beyond the border.

-RECOGNITION ENSURES QUALITY RECRUITMENT

-In the modern economy with a diverse mobile workforce, how can employers ensure they recognise what qualifications are being presented to them by job applicants?

-ROLE AND TASKS OF MENTORS

-WHAT DOES IT TAKE TO BE A WBL MENTOR?
+RECOGNITION ENSURES QUALITY RECRUITMENT In the modern economy with a diverse mobile workforce, how can employers ensure they recognise what qualifications are being presented to them by job applicants? lenges, that encompass the experience that an apprentice will undertake as ROLE AND TASKS OF MENTORS WHAT DOES IT TAKE TO BE A WBL MENTOR?
 Think about your own knowledge, skills and personal qualities.
 Do you think you have what it takes to be an effective apprenticeship mentor?

-THE DAILY LIFE OF A WBL MENTOR

-PEDAGOGICAL OPTIONS FOR WBL IN COMPANIES
+PEDAGOGICAL OPTIONS FOR WBL IN COMPANIES part of an apprenticeship placement.

 A key challenge for improving the quality of work-based learning is to find practical methods of translating experience into learning.

-COUNSELLING AND MONITORING SESSIONS

-Think about your own knowledge, skills and personal qualities.
+COUNSELLING AND MONITORING SESSIONS Think about your own knowledge, skills and personal qualities.
 Do you think you have what it takes to be an effective apprenticeship mentor?

-IMPORTANT CORE TASKS OF WBL MENTORS

-Good mentors must know the basics of pedagogics and psychology to know how to communicate with the students either verbally or nonverbally.
+IMPORTANT CORE TASKS OF WBL MENTORS Good mentors must know the basics of pedagogics and psychology to know how to communicate with the students either verbally or nonverbally.